centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 pcs resource restart gorgone
 ```

-And after resources are restarted, verify if all is OK with the command `crm_mon -fr`, the result should be like that:
+After resources are restarted, verify if all is OK using the command `crm_mon -fr`.
+The result should look like this:

 ```text
 Cluster Summary: